Many of the best business phone systems remain to be an

 include four FXO ports.
 If you need to replace an older, outdated PBX and

-require the use of existing older phone wiring then a hybrid digital IP-PBX would be the
+require the use of existing older phone wiring, then a hybrid digital IP-PBX would

-phone systems support remote workers and bring advanced features.
+PBX phone systems are equally capable of supporting remote workers and

 time it is to recoup the initial outlay and curtail monthly